Knowing your rights

 Advocates for children and young people

-The United Nations 17 Sustainable Development Goals are our shared vision of humanity and a social contract between the world’s leaders and the people.
+The 17 Sustainable Development Goals below are our shared vision of humanity and a social contract between world leaders and peoples.

 END POVERTY IN ALL ITS FORMS EVERYWHERE